Shyniece21/m0_fe_functions/selfEval.md

 # Self Evaluation

 - Reflect on your time management and awareness of where you spend time.
 Is this a strength or area you are working on?
 What support do you need in this area?
 And/or, what tips do you have to share with your classmates in this area?
+It seems like I am spending the most time on the assignments.
+When I get stuck on a question I spend a lot of time researching and trying to figure it out on my own.
+I am working on utilizing the chat more to get help when needed.
+I think we have all acknowledged that we need to do better asking questions to one another and our lead within our group.
+I think that will be a tremendous help once everyone is feeling comfortable.
 - How would you explain to a 5 year old what a function is?
+I would explain a function is like having the directions to play a new game.
 - Share your understanding of arguments and parameters.
+Parameters are like variables declared inside the function and Argument is a data type provided in the form of a valid JS type such as string, number, boolean etc. The number or arguments in the function call must match the number of parameters in the function definition.
 - What questions/topics (related to Functions) do you want to being to your Small Group?
+I would love to discuss question # 4 in the function.js file (writing a function to satisfy the interaction pattern).